Dog Treat Recipes

 - You can use any mould size or shape you like, however this will affect the total number of treats you make in one batch.
 Small moulds or ice cube shapes may be a good starting point with this recipe, if it’s your first time feeding pineapple and coconut oil to your dog.

-- Makes up to 30 frozen dog treats if using the small round moulds as shown.
+- Makes up to 30 frozen dog treats if using the small round moulds as shown.Â

-Want more frozen dog treat recipes?
+Want more fruity frozen dog treat recipes?

 Pretty Fluffy is the ultimate lifestyle destination for dog lovers.
 Discover the best designer dog brands and emerging small pet businesses, the latest dog accessories, healthy dog treat recipes, dog training tips and more.
 Thank you for being part of our dog-loving community!